 DNS, or a Domain Name System, is responsible for resolving website names into their respective IP addresses.
+There are multiple DNS servers and you can pick and choose the one you want to use.
 So, if you’re having trouble connecting to a website, or if you just want a DNS change to be seen by your Ubuntu machine, you should try to flush the DNS cache.
 You can also clear DNS cache in Ubuntu if you made changes to the hosts file, and you want it to be “seen” by your system without having to reboot it.
-Well, if you’re in any of these situations, and you want to clear DNS cache, here is how to flush DNS cache in Linux:
+Well, if you’re in any of these situations, and you want to clear DNS cache, here is how to flush DNS cache in Linux.

 Note: I’m using an Ubuntu 16.10 “Yakkety Yak” system to demonstrate these methods.
 However, the process should be similar on most Linux distros.